keytonG/QualiferProject/errors.md

 Wait 2-5 minutes before running the program again.

 # Code 2 (openai.error.Timeout)
-The connection to the server timed out.
+The server took too long to respond.
 Either the request wasn't recieved, or there was a server error.
 Try running the program again.

 # Code 3 (openai.error.AuthenticationError)
 The server could not authenticate the supplied API key.